Venue Hire

 Baldassare Peruzzi (1481-1536), A Crouching Figure of Atlas, The Metropolitan Museum of Art, New York, Harry G. Sperling Fund, 1992, www.metmuseum.org

-As depictions of this foot are not confined to religious subjects it seems more likely that they represent a compressing or altering of the human form to illustrate supreme, even unimaginable, weight and responsibility.
+In Peruzzi’s work, this depiction of the foot is not confined to religious subjects, so it may be that it represents a compressing or altering of the human form to illustrate supreme, even unimaginable, weight and responsibility.

 Image